DPI-WE/rails-organizing-js-code/content.md

 </script>
 ```

-### Example 2: The Asset Pipeline with Import Maps and Stimulus.js
+### Example 2: The Asset Pipeline with Import Maps
 Now let's take advantage of the [Asset Pipeline](https://guides.rubyonrails.org/asset_pipeline.html) with [Import Maps](https://github.com/rails/importmap-rails) to include a simple JavaScript framework called [Stimulus.js](https://stimulus.hotwired.dev/).
 Stimulus.js enhances HTML by connecting elements to JavaScript objects via data attributes.
 JavaScript functionalities are encapsulated in controllers and targets, making the code more organized and maintainable.

 Ensure the `importmap-rails` gem is in your `Gemfile` (it's included/installed by default in Rails 7).
 This will allow us to fetch stimulus at runtime using ES6 import statements.